openstack/openstack-manuals/doc/cli-reference/source/barbican.rst

 **Positional arguments:**

 ``type``
-  the type of the order to create.
+  the type of the order (key, asymmetric, certificate) to create.

 **Optional arguments:**